maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;&nbsp;└─ application.html.haml<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;└─ **shared**<br>

-The `views` folder is where most of the action takes place and can be further subdivided into of the `layout` and `shared` folders, which as you will soon discover are home to the majority of your foundation front end code.
+Most of the action takes place in the `views` folder which can be further subdivided into of the `layout` and `shared` folders – home to the majority of your foundation front end code.

-The heart of this view framework is `application.html.haml`.
-Most view code from other parts of an application pass through and become framed by `application.html.haml` before being served to browsers.
+The heart of The Rails templating system is `application.html.haml`.
+View code from other parts of an application pass through and become framed by `application.html.haml` before being served to browsers.

 ### The Code